Why Your Dog Can’t Breathe And What You Need To Do

 It is sometimes referred to as aryepiglottic collapse or corniculate collapse.

-Dogs who have laryngeal collapse struggle to breathe in (inspiratory distress).
-It can occur at any age, but tends to get worse with age and if steps aren’t taken to improve airway dynamics i.e. Boas Surgery.
+Whilst laryngeal collapse can occur at any age, it tends to get worse with age and if steps aren’t taken to improve airway dynamics i.e. Boas Surgery.

 The larynx has collapsed in this view.
 There is very little movement.
 Large everted saccules (shiny grey/pink) are also occluding the airway.
 This dog would struggle to breathe at all times and this is a welfare concern.